 The lake is also curious for the fact that it has just one island and is mostly water.
 The island in question is Isola Comacina, which is open for tours and trails.
 It’s only thought to be around a kilometer long.

 10. It’s got tons of villas, too.

 Across the Mediterranean, you will still likely find plenty of villas where people live and holiday.
 These buildings are said to date back to Roman times, and not only that, they are thought to have started in areas such as Lake Como.
 In fact, it’s thought that renaissance masters such as Leonardo Da Vinci had set up their own villa spaces here.

-Do you know any fun or interesting facts about Lake Como that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Lake Como?
+Share them in the comments below!